- Experts say most people in the United States are concerned about getting surprise medical bills, especially during the COVID-19 pandemic.

 The COVID-19 pandemic has made the high cost of healthcare, already a problem in the United States, even worse by increasing worries about unexpected medical charges.

-Surprise medical bills represent a major financial burden for more than 2 out of 3 U.S. adults, according to a Harris Poll conducted for the American Heart Association.
+Surprise medical bills represent a major financial burden for more than 2 out of 3 U.S. adults, according to a

 Two-thirds of U.S. adults with private health insurance have received an unexpected medical bill, the poll found.
 Of those, 1 in 3 were unable to pay the bill.